 If the Flapper is the Problem

-The flapper is a component of your toilet tank that goes up when you flush it.
-It lets the water go through the pipe and reach the bowl.
-If it’s not working properly, the toilet will leak, or it will flush twice.
+The flapper is a component of your toilet tank that moves when you flush.
+Basically, it lets the water go through the pipe and reach the bowl.
+However, if the flapper’s not working properly, the toilet will leak, or it will flush twice.

-Like in the previous case, you will need to pour a few drops of water dye or food coloring to your tank.
-If you notice the colored water leaking into the bowl, but you didn’t flush, it means that the flapper is not sitting as it’s supposed to.
+Like when we tested the tank, you can test your flapper by adding a few drops of water dye or food coloring to your tank.
+If you notice the colored water leaking into the bowl when you haven’t flushed, it means that the flapper is not sitting as it’s supposed to.
 Remove the lid and check the flapper.
 If the rubber is not soft, you should buy a new one at any hardware store.
 Then, replace the flapper and test the water again to make sure it’s no longer leaking.

 Even if you have a new toilet, it might start to leak over time.
-The worst part is, if you don’t fix it on time, it might cause you serious problems in the future.
-However, as you can see, fixing the leaking problem doesn’t have to be difficult or expensive – just make sure to be careful when following the steps listed above and you could fix your problem in no time!
+And, unfortunately, if you don’t fix the problem quickly, leaking can lead to serious problems in the future.
+However, as you can see, fixing the leaking problem doesn’t have to be difficult or expensive.
+Make sure to be careful when following the steps listed above and you could fix your problem in no time!